rails/rails/guides/source/asset_pipeline.md

 config.assets.prefix = "/dev-assets"
 ```

-The `prefix` change makes Rails use a different URL for serving assets in development mode, and pass all requests to Sprockets.
+The `prefix` change makes Sprockets use a different URL for serving assets in development mode, and pass all requests to Sprockets.
 The prefix is still set to `/assets` in the production environment.
 Without this change, the application would serve the precompiled assets from `public/assets` in development, and you would not see any local changes until you compile assets again.

 You will also need to ensure that any compressors or minifiers are available on your development system.